Vegan Reese’s Peanut Butter Cups

 Instructions

-• Once all patties have been formed, add them to the fridge or freezer to firm up.
+- Once all patties have been formed, add them to the freezer to firm up for about 20 minutes.

-• Alternatively you can simply microwave the chocolate in 15 – 30 second increments, stirring in between.
+- Alternatively the second method, which is much easier and faster (and my preferred way) you can simply microwave the chocolate in 15 – 30 second increments, stirring in between.
 Once it's 90% melted, stir and let the residual heat melt the rest.

 Notes